- Montag, 4. Mai 2026

 KZ-Gedenkstätte Neuengamme, Studienzentrum

-Öffentliche Zeitzeug*innengespräche mit zwei Überlebenden des KZ Neuengamme und zwei Angehörigen von NS-Verfolgten für Schulklassen
+Öffentliche Zeitzeug*innengespräche mit zwei Überlebenden des KZ Neuengamme und vier Angehörigen von NS-Verfolgten für Schulklassen

 Das Gespräch mit Barbara Piotrowska wird Polnisch-Deutsch übersetzt.
 Die übrigen drei Gespräche finden auf Englisch ohne Übersetzung statt.